 Frontline employees are the face of a company and often have direct contact with customers.
-Having a good employee app can help these employees to…
+Having a good frontline worker app can help these employees to…

 - stay informed about company policies, procedures, and updates